Shanay-timpishka

 The Shanay-timpishka, more popularly known as the "Boiling River of the Amazon", is a tributary of the Pachitea River, which subsequently flows into the Ucayali River, the main headstream of the Amazon River.
 It is one of the largest documented thermal rivers in the world; the entire river system is around 9 km, but only the lower 6.3 km is thermal.
 Its deepest point is around 4.5 m, and its widest is around 30 m.

 At its headwaters, its temperatures are that of a typical jungle stream at around 27 C. As the stream flows over geologic fault-zones, hot geothermal waters rise from deep in the earth and increase the temperature greatly: the hottest temperature ever measured in the river was 99.1 C in a hot spring, while the hottest average river temperature ever recorded was nearly 95 C.

 Name

-The name "Shanay-timpishka" means 'boiled by the heat of the sun'—from "shanay" (heat of the sun) and "timpu" (the verb, "to boil"), though the source of the heat is actually geothermal.
+The Quechua name "Shanay-timpishka" means 'boiled by the heat of the sun'—from shanay (heat of the sun) and t'impuy ("to boil"), though the source of the heat is actually geothermal.

 The most popular name for this site is "Boiling River" or "Río Hirviente" (Spanish).
 An individual hot spring in the river is commonly known as “La Bomba" (The Pump).